 DNA and RNA:

 Crustaceans change physiologically throughout the molt cycle and exhibit pronounced biochemical changes associated with specific molt stages (Moss, 1994).
 In the present investigation, the concentration of DNA was found to be almost equal in both male and female prawns.
-It has also been reported that the DNA content remained remarkably stable and assumed to be constant in normal somatic cells of Penaeus Monodon (Kian and Mustafa, 2005).
-The quantity of RNA within a cell is highly variable and reflects the activity of protein synthesis (khan and Jafir, 1991;
+It has also been reported that the DNA content remained remarkably stable and assumed to be constant in normal somatic cells of Penaeus monodon (Kian and Mustafa, 2005).
+The quantity of RNA within a cell is highly variable and reflects the activity of protein synthesis (Khan and Jafir, 1991;

 Tripathi and Verma, 2003).